Mick235711/Beijing-Subway-Tools/docs/tools.md

 Show per-line statistics in a formatted table.
 - `-t` specifies the [`tablefmt` argument](https://github.com/astanin/python-tabulate/blob/master/README.md#table-format) to `tabulate.tabulate`.
-- `-s` specifies the sort column.
+- `-b` specifies the sort column.
 This is specified by the first line of header (excluding units).
 Also, `-r` reverses the sorting.
 - `-d` specifies the data source.
 - `-o` can export the table to a CSV file.